I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

 How do we do that?
 The most efficient way to relax a muscle is to put tension on it and then relax.
 So we gather tension and then relax, and then we add saying a sound into this breathing out and then saying a word and then saying a phrase.
 I don’t need any other breathing in the course of saying it.
 So we produce and model the right way how we say the whole phrase from the beginning till the end in one exhale without any interruptions or impediments.

-I believe that getting free from stuttering is more about personal change, personal development, call it whatever, than medical intervention.
+I believe that getting free from stuttering is more about personal change and personal development than about medical intervention.

 There is no cure or medical pill you can take to stop stuttering.
 A lot here is about role play and role-modeling.
 It’s like in programming - you can put a word or symbol which means a whole set of operations, actions, qualities or information.
 So you insert a word, and it launches a whole algorithm of operations there.